social-media-ethics-automation/book/_build/discord/_build/html/_sources/ch05_history/07_reflections.md

 ````

 Now consider each social media platform, answer the following questions:
-- What are some ways someone might someone do your use case on the platform?
+- What are some ways someone might do your use case on the platform?
 - What (if anything) about the social media platform's design helps someone perform the use case?
 - What (if anything) about the social media platform's design makes it difficult for someone perform the use case?